Transfer Student Application Information

 - If the applicant has 45 or more completed credits, they must apply directly to a major - "Undeclared" is not a choice.

 TRANSFER APPLICATION PROCESS

-Submit official, final high school transcript (necessary for residency and tuition purposes) to the Office of Undergraduate Admission.
+- Submit official, final high school transcript (as required by the NYS Education Department) to the Office of Undergraduate Admission.

 TRANSFER ADMISSION TO SPECIFIC MAJORS